awsdocs/aws-java-developer-guide/doc_source/examples-dynamodb-items.rst

 .. _dynamodb-update-item:

-Update an existing item in a table
+Update an Existing Item in a Table
 ==================================

-You can update an attribute for an item that already exists in a table by using the |ddbclient|'s :methodname:`updateItem` method, providing a table name, primary key value and a map of fields to update.
+You can update an attribute for an item that already exists in a table by using the |ddbclient|'s :methodname:`updateItem` method, providing a table name, primary key value, and a map of fields to update.

-.. note:: If the named table doesn't exist for your account and region, or if the item identified by the passed-in primary key doesn't exist, then a :aws-java-class:`ResourceNotFoundException
+.. note:: If the named table doesn't exist for your account and region, or if the item identified by the primary key you passed in doesn't exist, a :aws-java-class:`ResourceNotFoundException
-   <services/dynamodbv2/model/ResourceNotFoundException>` exception will result.
+   <services/dynamodbv2/model/ResourceNotFoundException>` is thrown.

-**Imports:**
+**Imports**

 .. literalinclude:: example_code/dynamodb/src/main/java/aws/example/dynamodb/UpdateItem.java
    :lines: 15-22

-**Code:**
+**Code**

 .. literalinclude:: example_code/dynamodb/src/main/java/aws/example/dynamodb/UpdateItem.java
    :lines: 82-105